 Snake might qualify, if players pay attention to his left hand.
 He never really puts away that knife of his either.
 Bonus points for actually using it a couple times in cutscenes too.
 A bit ironic as well, as he mentioned in Metal Gear Solid 2 that he is not a fan of blades.
 On the other hand, Snake is now using CQC again as taught to him by Big Boss himself.
 And as Naked Snake explained in Metal Gear Solid 3, the knife is an integral part of CQC and often the better weapon in close proximity encounters.

-Know When to Fold 'Em: In a cutscene during Act 1, when the Middle Eastern militiamen's cavalry arrives in the form of a BMP-3 Infantry Fighting Vehicle, one of the Praying Mantis soldiers were seen throwing a smoke grenade while fleeing with his comrades, having evidentially realized that their chances of taking down the militiamen shrank dramatically at that moment and wisely called in a tactical retreat.
+Know When to Fold 'Em: In a cutscene during Act 1, when the Middle Eastern militiamen's cavalry arrives in the form of a BMP-3 Infantry Fighting Vehicle, one of the Praying Mantis soldiers is seen immediately throwing a smoke grenade while fleeing with his comrades.

 Kudzu Plot: There are some minor plot details which aren't completely resolved even by the game's conclusion.